tehtbl/my-sorted-stars/STARS_by_topic.md

 - [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
 - [satwikkansal/wtfpython](https://github.com/satwikkansal/wtfpython) - What the f*ck Python? 😱
 - [bisguzar/twitter-scraper](https://github.com/bisguzar/twitter-scraper) - Scrape the Twitter Frontend API without authentication.
-- [JetBrains/awesome-pycharm](https://github.com/JetBrains/awesome-pycharm) - A curated list of resources for learning and using PyCharm, a Python IDE from JetBrains
 - [hugapi/hug](https://github.com/hugapi/hug) - Embrace the APIs of the future.
 Hug aims to make developing APIs as simple as possible, but no simpler.
 - [django-cms/djangocms-admin-style](https://github.com/django-cms/djangocms-admin-style) - django CMS Admin Style is a Django Theme tailored to the needs of django CMS.
 - [fabiocaccamo/django-admin-interface](https://github.com/fabiocaccamo/django-admin-interface) - :superhero: :zap: django's default admin interface with superpowers - customizable themes, popup windows replaced by modals and many other features.